tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 will include "object_type", "object_name", "access_type".

-Client and connector programmers should ensure that unknown map keys are ignored, and should should check for addition of new keys in the Tarantool source code file where error object creation is defined.
+Client and connector programmers should ensure that unknown map keys are ignored, and should check for addition of new keys in the Tarantool source code file where error object creation is defined.
 In version 2.4.1 the name of this source code file is mp_error.cc.